Your Creative Partners

-Our mission is to produce artistic, high-fidelity media that creates a social and cultural impact while elevating underrepresented voices in front of the camera and behind it.
+Our mission is to create thought provoking media that serves as a launch pad for social and cultural impact while elevating underrepresented voices in front of the camera and behind it.

-La Producción is led by filmmakers Marcos Nieves and Mario Torres Torres, who are driven by principles of community, inclusion, and intersectionality.
-They work to provide a platform to amplify diverse voices by working with other creatives and partners.
+Led by visionary filmmakers Marcos Nieves and Mario Torres Torres, we ground our content creation process in community, inclusion, and intersectionality.
+We work to provide a platform to amplify diverse voices by collaborating with skilled creatives and partners.

 Director - DP - Editor